 2. SAFETY: All ‘licensable activities’ must be carried out by properly trained professionals on appropriate premises in a way that minimises the risks to the mother, the child, or any patient receiving the cord blood unit.

-3. QUALITY: All HTA-licensed cord blood banks must meet the HTA’s minimum standards for quality.
+3. QUALITY: All HTA-licensed cord blood banks must meet minimum standards for quality and safety.
 It is important to note that beyond, these minimum standards practices can vary between cord blood banks.